blentley/ForecastingElectricityDemand/README.md

 The steps for data preparation have been developed as a series of functions, which I'll run through below.
 These functions are capable of processing data for univariate and multivariate modelling.

 #### 1. Transform raw data into sequences using *prep_data*
-In this function, our input data is transformed into sequences *(seq_len)*, before being returned as an array.
+In this function, our input data is transformed into sequences of length *(seq_len)*, before being returned as an array.

 ```python